Today's Menu

 How to Make

-- In a small bowl, whisk together 3 tbsp pomegranate molasses, 60ml olive oil, 1 tsp red pepper flakes, 0.5 tsp ground cumin, and 1 tsp salt until emulsified.
+- In a small bowl, whisk together 80ml lemon juice, 80ml extra virgin olive oil, 1.5 tsp salt, and 1 tsp Aleppo pepper flakes until emulsified.

-- Let the salad rest for 10 minutes at room temperature to allow flavors to meld before serving.
+- Let the salad rest at room temperature for 15 minutes to allow flavors to meld before serving.

 🍚